 What is a Zero Waste Initiative, you ask?
 The zero-waste movement is all about creating waste management procedures with the ultimate goal that everything be recycled, reused or composted, with as little as possible remaining for disposal.
 “Zero waste” simply means “as close to zero as possible” and is an ongoing effort to minimize the amount of trash generated in our community.

 Brat Fest is proactively working with food vendors to choose compostable supplies so that more of the trash generated will be diverted from the landfill.
 Brat Fest is also recruiting volunteers to help event-goers know into which containers to put their waste.

-In 2015, Brat Fest reached 55% compostable and recyclables.
+In 2016, Brat Fest reached 56.5% compostable and recyclables, compared to 55% in 2015.
+We reduced the total waste from 600 yards to 552 yards, which is an 8% improvement.
 Our goal this year, with adding compost and managing the stations with volunteers, is to reach 60% compostable and recyclables.

-The compost will be transported to a biodigester in Oshkosh, Wisconsin and converted to energy for local utilities.
+The compost will be transported to a biodigester in Caledonia, Wisconsin and converted to energy for local utilities.